Updated May 2026

 York Road, North Duffield, Selby YO8 5DE

-The Old Derwent Valley Light Railway line closed in 1985, after providing transport for the agricultural community for more than 70 years.
-You can now book a truly unique self-catering break at Skipwith station – one of the most unusual places to stay in Yorkshire and a must for transport lovers.
-Stay in one of the original train carriages which have been lovingly restored to provide comfortable and unique accommodation from which to explore this beautiful part of the county.
-Still very much a traditional train on the exterior, they are homely and luxurious holiday homes inside.
+The Old Derwent Valley Light Railway line closed in 1985 after providing transport for the local agricultural community for more than 70 years.
+You can now book a truly unique self-catering break at Skipwith Station – a must for transport lovers and one of the most unusual places to stay in Yorkshire.
+The original train carriages have been lovingly restored to provide comfortable and characterful holiday accommodation from which to explore this beautiful part of the county.
+Still very much a traditional train on the exterior, inside they’re surprisingly homely and luxurious.

 Swinton Park, Ripon